 Cosy, enjoyably chatty backstreet pub with good value lunchtime food and an excellent choice of well kept beers

-Lunchtime food is very good value and includes stovies, pâté with toast, chicken or beef curries, steak pie, chilli con carne, prawn salad, and puddings such as chocolate fudge cake.
+Good value lunchtime-only food includes stovies, pâté with toast, haggis, neeps and tatties, warm brie or prawn salads, beef or chicken curries, chilli con carne, steak pie, and puddings such as chocolate fudge cake.